 8) Type in adb shell

-9) Type in su
+9) Type in su.

 Troubleshooting: If you get command not found then you have not rooted your device.
 If you get permission denied then you have not enable root access in Super User app on the device(open your device and Super User should pop up asking for access => press OK.
 Type su again if the menu does not appear)